EdbMails EDB Recovery and Migration software

 See the solution if you are not able to migrate Public folders due to insufficient permissions.

-EdbMails Office 365 migration automates the migration of Public folders to the Live Exchange.
-Compared to the manual methods, EdbMails displays the public folder hierarchy on its graphical user interface and enables you to migrate folders, mailboxes and mail items easily without requiring PowerShell scripts.
+EdbMails Office 365 migration automates the transfer of public folders to live Exchange server, ensuring the process is easy and secure.
+Unlike manual methods, EdbMails offers a user-friendly graphical interface that displays the public folder hierarchy.
+This allows you to migrate folders, subfolders, and mail items easily, without need of any PowerShell scripts.

-• You can migrate Public folders of any size from Exchange to Office 365 without downtime or data loss
+5. You can migrate Public folders of any size from Office 365 to Exchange without downtime or data loss

-• Facility for free trial to test the software’s working and free 24x7 customer support.
+6. Facility for free trial to test the software’s working and free 24x7 technical support and migration assistance.

 Buy Now